MV Kalia

 MV Kalia (formerly the MV Montauk) is a small double-hulled oil tanker managed by Adminros Shipmanagement Company, Ltd. and registered under the flag of Cyprus.
 The 109-meter-long ship has a nominal crew of 13 and can carry 30000 oilbbl of oil.
 While known as the MV Montauk, the ship was owned by the American company Sealift Incorporated, and sailed under long-term charter to the United States Military Sealift Command where it transported oil for the U.S. Department of Defense.
+In 2015 it was renamed Alia.

 History

 As Montauk, the ship worked primarily near Japan and Korea.

-Originally called the Bitten Theresa, construction on the ship began on 28 February 1998, when its keel was laid in Tuzla, Istanbul, Turkey.
+Originally called Bitten Theresa, construction on the ship began on 28 February 1998, when its keel was laid in Tuzla, Istanbul, Turkey.
 The ship was built by the Turkish company Gemak Shipbuilding Industry and Trading S.A.
 The build was finished in 1999, and in 2000, the American company Sealift Incorporated purchased the vessel, registered it under the United States flag, and renamed it Montauk.

 On 27 November 2000 the vessel was awarded a long-term charter by the US Navy Military Sealift Command.
 This charter, previously held by T-1 tanker MV Valiant, was a $10,751,304 firm fixed-price contract with reimbursables.
 The hire made Montauk one of two tankers under long-term charter to MSC at the time, and put Montauk under control of the Defense Energy Support Center, which procures fuel for U.S. military operations worldwide.
 Options in the contract brought its estimated cumulative value to $27,730,162.
 Military Sealift Command solicited more than 120 proposals for the charter and received five offers.

 In the charter's first three fiscal years, Montauk made over 125 voyages, providing shuttle service between suppliers and shallow-draft depots in South Korea and Japan.
 The ship remained similarly tasked until 2006.